jmbarbone/cnd/README.md

 #>  Error : Value has to be better
 ```

-`cnd::condition_function`s can also take parameters that are used in
+`cnd::condition_generator`s can also take parameters that are used in
 creating a custom message.

 ``` r